Untitled-WOW/AscensionChat/README.md

 to login as a WoW character onto your chosen server.
 Once it logs in to WoW as a character, and sees the configured channels.
 It will relay messages in Discord chat and WoW chat respectively.

-##### DO NOT, under any circumstances, use this bot on an account with existing characters!
+### DO NOT, under any circumstances, use this bot on an account with existing characters!
-Even though this bot does not do anything malicious, some servers may not like a bot connecting, and GMs may ban the account!
+Even though this bot does not do anything malicious, some servers may not like a bot connecting, and GMs may ban the *account*!
+Make a new account for just the bot. **YOU HAVE BEEN WARNED!**

 ##### Watching GD's WotLK chat:
 ![gd-echoes](https://raw.githubusercontent.com/fjaros/wowchat/master/images/example1.png)